holacracyone/Holacracy-Constitution/Appendix-A.md

 - Allocating the Circle’s resources across its various Projects and/or Roles
 - Judging the relative priority of Circle efforts on request to resolve priority conflicts across Roles

-_The Lead Link also holds all un-delegated Circle-level Domains and Accountabilities._
+_The Circle Lead also holds all un-delegated Circle-level Domains and Accountabilities._

 ### Rep Link